Tlong21/Wii-Homebrew-Guide/README.md

 - Back up your discs and other installed titles.
 - Watch DVDs and play external media files.
 - Install a USB loader to launch Wii (and other console) backups from an external storage device.
-- Restore online functionality to both WiiConnect24 and Nintendo Wi-Fi Connection.

 ---